Thinking of starting your own podcast? Great!

 From RSS link generation to listing your podcast on podcast directories, your podcast hosting platform should take care of all the tasks involved with little hassle.

-Your podcasting service should also offer easy publishing to Apple Podcasts or Google Podcasts or whichever platform your listeners tune in to.
+Your podcasting service should also offer easy publishing to Apple or Google podcast or whichever platform your listeners tune in to.

 Podcast hosting should also help you easily add cover art and podcast descriptions so that listeners can see what your show is about.